 Section 1.
 President

 The president shall preside at all the meetings of the membership and at all the meetings of the Board of Directors.
-He shall appoint a chairman for each permanent committee unless otherwise provided for in the By-laws.
-He may appoint special committees that he deems necessary.
-He shall be, ex officio, a member of all committees except the nominating committee.
-He shall be responsible for the enforcement of all By-laws and other legally adopted rules and regulations of the organization.
+He or she shall appoint a chairman for each permanent committee unless otherwise provided for in the By-laws.
+He or she may appoint special committees that he or she deems necessary.
+He or she shall be, ex officio, a member of all committees except the nominating committee.
+He or she shall be responsible for the enforcement of all By-laws and other legally adopted rules and regulations of the organization.
 Said president shall also be responsible for the enforcement of town ordinances, state laws, federal laws and regulations of the state agencies, which apply to the operation of the organization.
 Said president shall have all those powers which are usually vested in this office.